What is TrafficMetrix?

 TrafficMetrix is the industry’s most complete, commercially available global traffic count database.
 From metropolitan six-lane freeways to rural two lane roads, Kalibrate continuously updates our traffic count intelligence through both data sourcing and sophisticated modeling techniques.

-The TrafficMetrix database comprises over 4.2 million Published, Scientifically Modeled and Manually Collected traffic counts throughout North America, South America, Africa, Europe and Asia.
-If you require traffic count data, from anywhere in the world, then Kalibrate likely has what you need.
+The TrafficMetrix database comprises over 5 million Published, Scientifically Modeled and Manually Collected traffic counts throughout the world.
+If you require global traffic count data, then Kalibrate likely has what you need.

 Who uses TrafficMetrix today?

 Companies of all sizes across the broad spectrum of industries utilize our traffic base to answer a number of business questions.
 Kalibrate has worked with companies such as:

 - A global coffee giant started in the Pacific Northwest